Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-android.md

 The registration process is similar to App Link configuration, relying on proper settings in the `assetlinks.json` file hosted at the root of your target domain.

-This documentation explains how to integrate postMessage communication between your Android app and your webpage hosted on **your-domain.com**.
+This documentation explains how to integrate postMessage communication between your Android app and your webpage hosted on **your.app.domain**.
 The guide covers:

 - Configuring your Android app with a Custom Tab session callback listener.
 - Registering a postMessage channel with an optional secure challenge.